ReticulatedSpline/bo/README.md

 ## Deployment

-Bo is deployed to Heroku [here,](https://groupme-ratbot.herokuapp.com/) but to really interact you'd have to be in a GroupMe chat!
+Bo was deployed to Heroku [here,](https://groupme-ratbot.herokuapp.com/) but to really interact you'd have to be in a GroupMe chat!